MidnightLurker/falconpy/CONTRIBUTING.md

 To read more about _bandit_, you can visit [their documentation website](https://bandit.readthedocs.io/en/latest/).

-### Linting
+### Code Quality and Style (Linting)
 [![Check Docstrings](https://github.com/CrowdStrike/falconpy/actions/workflows/pydocstyle.yml/badge.svg)](https://github.com/CrowdStrike/falconpy/actions/workflows/pydocstyle.yml)
 [![Flake8](https://github.com/CrowdStrike/falconpy/actions/workflows/flake8.yml/badge.svg)](https://github.com/CrowdStrike/falconpy/actions/workflows/flake8.yml)
 [![Pylint](https://github.com/CrowdStrike/falconpy/actions/workflows/pylint.yml/badge.svg)](https://github.com/CrowdStrike/falconpy/actions/workflows/pylint.yml)

 All submitted code must meet minimum linting requirements.
-We use the Flake8 linting framework.
+We use the Flake8 framework for our lint specification.
 + All code that is included within the installation package must pass linting workflows when the Pull Request checks have completed.
     - We use `flake8`, [LGTM](https://lgtm.com/projects/g/CrowdStrike/falconpy), `pydocstyle` and `pylint` to power our linting workflows.
     - You will be asked to correct linting errors before your Pull Request will be approved.